How To Convert A Shed Into A DIY Goat Barn

 READ: CHOOSING THE BEST GOAT BREED

-Areas to consider in a DIY goat barn.
+What to include in a goat barn

 Over the years, I have found it is best to have a large open area to house my herd as a group.
-This encourages the goats to get along and establish a hierarchy in the herd, AKA pecking order, more safely.
+This encourages the goats to get along and establish a hierarchy in the herd safely, as there is more room to move around.

 a communal goat area in a goat barn

-For our barn, we added two communal sections one on each side of our shed.
+For our barn, we added two large and open communal sections, one on each side of our shed.
 They are each 14′ x 24′ and can easily house up to 4-7 full-grown large breed goats if needed.
+Having two communal areas is nice but not necessary.

 Another reason why I prefer two open areas is I can keep younger doelings together as I wait for them to join the main herd.
+Since it is recommended to not breed doelings under the age of 10 months, having them in a separate area allows them to mature before being bred.

 young goat kids in a barn behind a gate